 - The decision to close a building or buildings will be made by the Superintendent of Schools in conjunction with local health officials based on factors that include, but are not limited to, extent of an identified outbreak in an ACPS facility; COVID-19 conditions in the community; absenteeism rates among staff and students; and local and/or state ordinances/orders.

 - The health department, with the assistance of the school nurse, will investigate the activities of the person who tests positive to determine those individuals at risk for disease transmission.
-A close contact is any individual within 6 feet of an infected person for at least 15 minutes starting from 2 days before the person became sick (or, if asymptomatic, 2 days before specimen collection) until the person was isolated.
+A close contact is someone who was within 6 feet of an infected person for a cumulative total of 15 minutes or more over a 24-hour period starting from 2 days before illness onset (or, for asymptomatic patients, 2 days prior to test specimen collection) until the time the patient is isolated.

 - Close contacts will be asked to stay home and self-monitor for symptoms for 14 days from the last day of exposure.

 - Individuals who live in the same household as the infected person are considered close contacts.
 Household contacts need to self-quarantine (stay home) and monitor for symptoms while the infected person is home and for 14 days after the infected person has been released from isolation (because exposure is considered ongoing within the house).
 If the household member is able to have complete separation from the infected person in their home with COVID-19 (this means no contact, no time together in the same room, no sharing of any spaces, such as the same bathroom or bedroom), then they should follow the timeframe for non-household contact.

 - Individuals who are asymptomatic after the quarantine period may return to school.

 - If a student or staff in quarantine develops symptoms, they should obtain a COVID-19 test at the provider of their choice or the health department can help facilitate testing.

 - If the test is negative, the individual must continue to quarantine until the 14-day quarantine